GitOwenM/Technasium2021/Verslag.md

 Haplotype: a group of genes within an organism that was inherited together from a single parent.
 A different haplotype can correspond to a different MHC I-complex, which in itself means that different epitopes are more or less likely to be presented to the immune system [RJCB: Describe how 'different epitopes are more or less likely to be presented to the immune system'.
 It feels like a shortcut here :-) ].

 ## References
+[1] Peters, Bjoern, and Alessandro Sette.
+"Generating quantitative models describing the sequence specificity of biological processes with the stabilized matrix method."
+BMC bioinformatics 6.1 (2005): 1-9.

+[2] Sanchez-Trincado, Jose L., Marta Gomez-Perosanz, and Pedro A. Reche.
+"Fundamentals and methods for T-and B-cell epitope prediction."
+Journal of immunology research 2017 (2017).

+[3] Trolle, Thomas, et al. "The length distribution of class I–restricted T cell epitopes is determined by both peptide supply and MHC allele–specific binding preference."
+The Journal of Immunology 196.4 (2016): 1480-1487.

+[4] Janeway, Charles A, and Jr. “The major histocompatibility complex and its functions.”
+Immunobiology: The Immune System in Health and Disease.
+5th edition., U.S. National Library of Medicine (1970).

- * [1] Bianchi, Frans, Johannes Textor, and Geert van den Bogaart.
+ * [?]
+Bianchi, Frans, Johannes Textor, and Geert van den Bogaart.
 "Transmembrane Helices are an overlooked source of Major Histocompatibility Complex Class I epitopes."
 Frontiers in immunology 8 (2017): 1118.